 Gordon joined Watsi on November 16th, 2015.
-Six years ago, Gordon joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Gordon's most recent donation traveled 7,400 miles to support Ananiya, a 5-year-old from Ethiopia, to fund surgery for his birth condition so he can live a full, healthy life.
+Seven years ago, Gordon joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Gordon's most recent donation traveled 11,000 miles to support Alma, a 46-year-old woman from Philippines, to fund a surgery to heal a facial mass.

 Ananiya is a 5-year-old boy from Ethiopia.
 He loves playing football and playing with toys.
 Ananiya is the firstborn in a family of two children.
 Ananiya's father passed away five years ago so his uncle helps to take care of them.
 His mom is worried and concerned about her son's wellbeing and is seeking financial assistance to help Ananiya get the second-stage surgery that he needs to be healthy.
 Ananiya was born with hypospadias, a congenital abnormality that causes urinary dysfunction.
 Without treatment, he will continue to experience uncomfortable symptoms and will be at risk of infertility.
 Fortunately, Ananiya is scheduled to undergo corrective surgery on November 16th.
 Our medical partner, African Mission Healthcare Foundation, is requesting $1,293 to cover the total cost of his procedure and care.
 His mom is feeling a renewed sense of hope for the future.
 She said, “I hope my child goes to school after the treatment.
 If it's God's will, he may even be a doctor in the future."